Academic Phoenix Protocol™

 Manage Conflicting Feedback

 When committee members disagree, schedule a group meeting to discuss directly.
 Document the agreed-upon direction.
-Your chair is your primary advocate in these situations.
+Your chair is your primary advocate — lean on that relationship.

 6